hyosung11/OSSD/forge-your-future-notes.md

 Why do I want to contribute to open source software?

 - goals must be specific and actionable
-- collect your thoughst and write them down
+- collect your thoughts and write them down
   - get a snapshot of your current mind
   - snapshot gives you something to which you can refer later

 Brainstorming Session

+What do I want to get out of this?
+Why am I doing this?

 1. to get a job as a professional software engineer
 2. to learn how software is developed in an actual profitable company
+3. to make meaningful connections with other software engineers
+4. to find a mentor
+5. to make a valuable contribution to a project I love
+6. to feel part of a team
+7. to get out of toy project hell
+8. to bridge the skills gap
-3. RTR
+9. RTR

 ### Collect Your Requirements